Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Local Server/LocalServerFeatureLayer/README.md

-# Local Server Feature Layer
+# Local Server feature layer

 This sample demonstrates how to display a Feature Layer service by a Local Server feature service.